aiven/devportal/docs/products/flink/howto/datagen-connector.rst

 3. In the **Create new version** screen, click **Add source tables**.
 4. Click **Add new table** or click **Edit** if you want to edit an existing source table.
-5. In the **Add new source table** or **Edit source table** screen, select the Aiven for Apache Kafka service as the integrated service.
+5. In the **Add new source table** or **Edit source table** screen, select the Aiven for Apache Kafka® service as the integrated service.
 6. In the **Table SQL** section, set the connector to **datagen** as shown in the example below:

 ::